-Opportunity or threat?
+Purposeful Communication: Opportunity or threat?

 One of the most important key components of a brand’s success is communication.
-Most of the times, even though sustainable and ethical practices are in place in a company, they fail to communicate this.
-And while it’s still great that companies don’t act in a “good way” just for publicity, it’s also important to involve the community around them and let them know of everything you are putting into practice.
+Most of the times, even though sustainable and ethical practices are in place in a company, they fail to communicate their responsibility.
+And while it’s great that companies don’t act in a “good way” just for publicity, it’s also important to involve the community around them and let them know of everything they are putting into practice.
 Building a strong communication channel not only gives brands the chance to put out there their sustainable actions, but also gives them the opportunity to create a stronger bond with community, which feels taken into account when its informed about “internal” brand policies and practices.

 Is there a connection between the rise of interest towards branded content and the creation of more & more purpose driven campaigns?

-I was asked to write a paper for the BCMA book celebrating 10 years of the Association activity and started reviewing the Grand Prix winners of the BC&E category at Cannes Lions, since it has been created:
+I was asked to write a paper for the BCMA book celebrating 10 years of the Association activity and so I started reviewing the Grand Prix winners of the BC&E category at Cannes Lions, since it has been created:

 Winner of the 2012 Grand Prix was US-based Mexican restaurant chain, Chipotle, and its ‘Cultivate‘ campaign; Intel and Pereira & O’Dell won for the ‘The Beauty Inside‘ in 2013, (No Grand Prix awarded on 2014 and 2015).
 In 2016 ‘The Displaced‘ for New York Timer VR, by Vrse; 2017 was ‘Beyond money‘ by Santander and this year, KPN’s Evert_45 campaigns were awarded the Entertainment Grand Prix.